 Self-help groups can plan important role in assisting people with FM to discover local resources that can access to help them manage their condition.

-The Bateman Horne Center has launched their new six part series of online classes for ME and FM patients.
+The Bateman Horne Center video library for ME and FM patients.

 Thanks so much to Dr. Lucinda Bateman for all her incredible work and generous contributions to the ME and FM communities.
 Patients around the world - including Canada! - benefit from her efforts and the knowledge she shares.